hippodribble/Tutorial/README.md

 # P111 Loader Plugin

 ## Use Case
 Navigation data in OGP P111 format can be used in mapping.
 The files, however, are generally very large, so only a subset needs to be plotted.
 Typically, these are the source locations.
-This plugin reads a P111 file and generated a _LineString_ that represents the line.
+This plugin reads a P111 file and generates a _LineString_ that represents the line.

 ## Status
 Theoretical at this stage